claus007/mopidy-mqFrontend/README.rst

 you want.
 There are different sub topics for the state changes and for controlling there is one sub topic called "control".

-Intension is an easy integration into home automation programs like openhab.
+Intention is an easy integration into home automation programs like openhab.

 Last but not least there is one message which you can use to keep your speaker turned on - it is send in an aquidistant intervall like a heratbeat.